lrc

 Do not remove intermediate C code after compilation |

-option and set it to one of the following options, which control which information is preserved inside the bundle to print stacktraces:
+If any optimization is enabled, Lua-bytecode is embedded in the target binary instead of the source-code.
+To prevent the execution of strip, enable the --debug option and set it to one of the following options, which control which information is preserved inside the bundle to print stacktraces:

 The newest installed Lua version is detected and linked against automatically.
-To specify a different version use the --lua-version
+To specify a different version use the --lua-version option.

 Executable Options